shinobitiger310/TCSS462-Team7Project-Image-Pipeline/nodejs_template/README.md

 ### Step 6: Edit Configuration Files

-Edit both config files with your bucket names:
+Edit deploy/config files with your bucket and prefixes names:

-**src/config.js** - Used by Lambda functions
 **deploy/config.json** - Used by scripts

 ### Step 7: Create Zip Files